misakimichy/misakikoonce.com/src/markdown-projects/brainsquall-web/brainsquall-webapp.md

 thumbnail: 'screenshot.png'
 ---

-BrainSquall is a startup in the Seattle area that provides app of combination of diagram, documentation and table that allows users to gather, organize and share complex information fast and intelligently..
+BrainSquall is a startup in the Seattle area that provides app of combination of diagram, documentation and table that allows users to gather, organize and share complex information fast and intelligently.

 ### What I worked on